 - To graduate students able to integrate ideas from the arts and humanities that will guide ethical interactions within our communities.

 Graduate Studies Vision

-The Division of Graduate Studies aspires to become the premier urban, nationally recognized graduate school in the CSU.
-SF State will be a destination campus for all graduate disciplines that enables students to achieve their full potential as scholars and practitioners.
+The Division of Graduate Studies aspires to become the premier urban, nationally-recognized graduate school in the CSU.
+San Francisco State is a destination campus for all graduate disciplines that enables students to achieve their full potential as scholars and practitioners.
 Ethical thinking and social justice values are woven throughout the curriculum, and students meet the highest expectations of critical thinking, intellectual engagement, creativity, scholarly work, and service associated with their fields of study or disciplines.

 Faculty and administrators are charged with upholding standards that lead to excellence in the disciplines.
-The performance of our graduates reflects directly on the University, the faculty and the quality of our programs; therefore, faculty’s advising and mentoring support are essential to ensure that our students move successfully through the coursework and culminating experience.
+The performance of our graduates reflects directly on the University, the faculty, and the quality of our programs; therefore, faculty advising and mentoring support are essential to ensure that our students move successfully through coursework and culminating experience.

-The goal of the Division of Graduate Studies is to provide faculty and students with resources and services that will help graduate students navigate the journey from admission to graduation.
+The Division of Graduate Studies provides faculty and students with resources and services that help graduate students navigate the journey from admission to graduation.

 Highlights of Graduate Programs

-- U.S. News and World Report consistently ranks many of SF State’s graduate and professional programs among the best in the United States.
+- U.S. News and World Report consistently ranks many of San Francisco State’s graduate and professional programs among the best in the United States.
 Our programs are nationally recognized and draw top applicants from across the country and internationally.

-- According to a study sponsored by the National Science Foundation, SF State ranks 4th nationally among master's level colleges and universities for the total number of graduates who go on to receive research doctorates.
+- According to a study sponsored by the National Science Foundation, San Francisco State ranks 4th nationally among master's level colleges and universities for the total number of graduates who go on to earn research doctorates.